ali25311/titan-types/README.md

 ***Please note that typing more than two incorrect characters in a row will block you from making anymore errors.
 This is a feature that we added to protect the user from accidentally becoming off-track in their test and making too many consecutive mistakes.***

 Once you have completed the test (the timer will countdown to 0), your test will finish, and then a pop-up window will display that will allow you to see how well you did on our test.
 This will show your cumulative statistics, such as your WPM, Words Typed, Characters Typed, Error Count, and Accuracy Percentage.
 Once you have examined your statistics, you can then exit out of this window and then the page will reload itself and you make continue retaking as many tests as you wish.

+** Please note that for executing any test scripts, you will need to utilize TestComplete and run the designated scripts in the Test Scripts folder **